-The last three years has seen a surge in the number of well-known companies being fined heavy penalties for failing to act on reports of misconduct within their organisation.
+The last years have seen a surge in the number of well-known companies being fined heavy penalties for failing to act on reports of misconduct within their organisation.
 Even for corporations that have FCPA-approved compliance programmes or have engaged the ‘big four’ for their auditing and accounting services, the task of closely monitoring illicit conduct in their organisations appears to be a huge hurdle as fines continue to double in amount year on year.

 For companies with a presence in the United States this is a big concern because, even with the proliferation of anti-bribery and anti-corruption compliance solutions readily available on the market today, companies still fall prey to the Department of Justice and Securities and Exchange Commission for Foreign Corrupt Practices Act–related violations.

 Many companies have been fined a fortune for simply not acting on reports placed by tipsters on their ethics lines.
 Failing to follow up on the smallest reports of misconduct has ruined the reputations of several major global brands.